NOAA-ORR-ERD/adios_oil_database/README.md

  * Importing data
  * Reading and writing the JSON format
- * A data validation framework (there is a small amount of validation included, it is fairly starightformward to add more.
+ * A data validation framework (there is a moderate amount of validation included, and it is fairly straightforward to add more.
  * Serving the data via MongoDB
  * Extracting specific data.
  * Managing physical units, including unit conversion.